cpske/ISP/introduction/index.md

 ### Not a Powerpoint Course

-Powerpoint slides are an aid to presentation, but don't contain much material or depth.
+Powerpoint slides are an aid to presentation.
+They don't contain much depth and missing some important material.

 You must read the assigned material and learn from hands-on work for a real understanding.